 Helen Phifer’s love of reading began with Enid Blyton, before progressing on to Laura Ingals Wilder and scaring herself with Steven King.
 If she can’t write for any particular reason she finds herself getting itchy fingers and really irritable.
 She loves reading as much as writing and is also very fond of chocolate, Prosecco, The Lake District, New York, white Zinfandel wine, my children and grandchildren, my friends, porn star martini cocktails, Stephen King, watching scary films, Marilyn Monroe, Melissa McCarthy, Idris Elba, Simon Baker, Spandau Ballet, The Munsters and coffee.
 In no particular order.

+As a child, Helen had a vivid imagination fuelled by her love of reading (long past her bedtime!) so she started to create her own stories in a notebook.
+She still prefers fictional worlds to real life and loves infusing her writing with humour and heart.
 Helen lives in Yorkshire with her husband, two grown-up (in theory) kids and a Jekyll and Hyde cat.
 She enjoys reading, coffee with friends and indulging her nostalgia by watching old seventies and eighties TV shows.

 Holly emerged onto the Chick Lit scene by winning the Belinda Jones Travel Club short story competition – and has not looked back since.
 Her adult fiction debut, The Guestbook, hit number 5 in the Amazon chart and she has now signed a 2 book deal with Bookouture.